mind-inria/hidimstat/docs/src/concepts.rst

 There are two main types of VI methods implemented in HiDimStat:

-1. Marginal methods: these methods provide importance to all the features that are related to the output, even if it is caused by spurius correlation.
+1. Marginal methods: these methods provide importance to all the features that are related to the output, even if it is caused by spurious correlation.
 They are related with testing if :math:`X^j\perp\!\!\!\!\perp Y`.
-An example of such methods is Leave One Covariate In (LOCI).
+An example of such methods is Leave One Covariate In (LOCI, :footcite:p:`ewald_2024`).

 2. Conditional methods: these methods assign importance only to features that provide exclusive information beyond what is already captured by the others, i.e., they contribute unique knowledge.
-They are related with Conditional Independence Testing, which consist in testing if :math:`X^j\perp\!\!\!\!\perp Y\mid X^{-j}`.
+They are related to Conditional Independence Testing, which consists of testing whether :math:`X^j\perp\!\!\!\!\perp Y\mid X^{-j}`.
 Examples of such methods are :class:`hidimstat.LOCO` and :class:`hidimstat.CFI`.